stevegt/cc-guide/README.md

 Timelines refer to a chronological ordering of events, edits, or actions, and are used to organize important information, decisions, and procedures.

+Users of traditional version control systems will recognize the parallels between the concept of a timeline and the chain of commits in a git branch.

 ### Organizational Timelines